CherryWookie/ESP32-Drone/README.md

 ## PID

-For the PID integration, we initially came up with a system to average the different telemetry conditions in order to send our motos cohesive and accurate values.
+For the PID integration, we initially came up with a system to average the different telemetry conditions in order to send our motors cohesive and accurate values.
 This involved having a motor PWM value for each individual motor for `Pitch` as well as `Roll`.
 From this, would have 2 PWM values for each motor.
 Our solution to end up with one single PWM value per motor was to average these values together. *(e.g. (M1roll + M1pitch)/2 etc...)*

-With these values, we could utilize our accelerometer/gyroscope data and send these values accordingly to our motors in hopes to self stabalize.
+With these values, we could utilize our accelerometer/gyroscope data and send these values accordingly to our motors in hopes to self stabilize.

 ```C++
 PID CODE